bensooter/SnortOnUbuntu/README.md

 make
 sudo make install
 ```
 If you are interested in seeing the other compile-time options that are available, run ./configure --help to get a list of all compile-time options.
-The Snort team has tried to ensure that the default settings are good for most basic installations, so you shouldn’t need to change anything unless you are trying to do something special.
+The Snort team has tried to ensure that the default settings are good for most basic installations, so you shouldn't need to change anything unless you are trying to do something special.

-Run the following command to update shared libraries (you’ll get an error when you try to run Snort if you skip this step):
+Run the following command to update shared libraries (you'll get an error when you try to run Snort if you skip this step):
 ```
 sudo ldconfig
 ```